Download

 Print This page

-How To Get Started With The Custom Dimensions Add-On
+How To Get Started With GA4 Custom Dimensions Add-On

-Custom Dimensions is an inbuilt add-on of Analytify Pro.
-It extends plugin functionality by tracking additional custom data in your Google Analytics reports.
+Harness the power of enhanced data tracking with Custom Dimensions addon, an inbuilt add-on of Analytify Pro.
+It extends Analytify’s functionality by tracking additional custom data in your Google Analytics reports.
 It can be used to track the author’s performance of your blog posts, the category or tags of your blog posts, Post types, campaign, or source that brought them to your website, and more.

-In this knowledge base article, we’ll walk you through Set Up Custom Dimensions with Analytify.
+In this knowledge base article, we’ll walk you through setting up Custom Dimensions GA4 with Analytify.

 Video Tutorial